bmaupin/jest-timezone-bug/README.md

-Jest does not seem to properly handle `process.env.TZ`
+Jest does not seem to properly handle `process.env.TZ`: [Setting process.env.TZ does not affect Dates](https://github.com/facebook/jest/issues/9856)

 To reproduce: